 What is cloud computing

 Just as virtualization, cloud computing rose to prominence in the past decade and was quickly adopted by a large number of organizations as part of a strategy to cut costs on maintaining and managing their own IT infrastructure.
 The term itself is a widely used and amassed a broad range of meaning.
-At its core, cloud computing can be defined as a network-based service delivering computing resources on demand.
-More specific definition is created by National Institute of Standards and Technology (NIST), that distinguishes several essential characteristics that cloud services should possess:
+At its core, the term itself can be defined as a network-based service delivering computing resources on demand.
+More specific definition is created by National Institute of Standards and Technology (NIST), that distinguishes several essential characteristics that such services should possess:

 - On-demand service.
 Consumers can provision additional resources as needed by themselves via an automated system.
 Such system should not require interaction with human administrator.

 - Broad network access.
-Cloud resources should be readily and fully available via network, allowing users to access them from a wide range of clients.
+Resources should be readily and fully available via network, allowing users to access them from a wide range of clients.

 - Resource pooling.
 Provider resources are pooled together and dynamically assigned based on a consumer demand.
 They should feel independent from a hardware or a physical location.

 - Rapid elasticity.
-Cloud resources should be able to appropriately scale according to user demand.
-From consumer point of view, cloud resources should feel unlimited with the ability to quickly provision more at any time.
+Resources should be able to appropriately scale according to user demand.
+From consumer point of view, resources should feel unlimited with the ability to quickly provision more at any time.

 - Measured service.
 Number of used resources should be monitored and controlled, and users are usually charged as they go, proportionally to the amount of resources they are using.